Non-Abelian Landau-Ginzburg Theory of Ferromagnetic Superconductivity and Photon-Spinon Mixing: Introduction

 In this paper we prefer to interpret the massive gauge boson as the massive photon for two reasons.
 First, this makes the non-Abelian superconductors more like the ordinary one because in this case the massive photon generates the same Meissner effect that we have in ordinary superconductors.
 Second, the massless spinon can be interpreted to generate the long range magnetic order and spin waves known to exist in the non-Abelian ferromagnetic superconductors \cite{mo,sw}.

 The paper is organized as follows.
 In Section II we construct the SU(2)xU(1) gauge theory of two-gap ferromagnetic superconductivity which can be viewed as the non-Abelian extension of the Abelian Landau-Ginzburg theory.
 In Section III we discuss the Abelian decomposition and photon-spinon mixing which produces a massless gauge boson mediating a long range interaction in the theory.
-In Section IV we present two logically possible interpretations of the theory, and discuss which interpretation is correct.
-We argue that the massless gauge boson should be interpreted as the massless spinon which is responsible for the long range ferromagnetic order and spin interaction.
-In this case the theoryhas the massive photon which generates the ordinary Meissner effect.
-In Section V we discuss the topological objects of the theory, in particular the non-Abrikosov spinon vortex which carry the quantized spin flux and non-Abelian spinon monopole dressed by Higgs and massive non-Abelian spinons.
+In Section IV we present two logically possible interpretations of the theory, and argue that the massless gauge boson should be interpreted as the massless spinon which is responsible for the long range ferromagnetic order and spin interaction.
+In Section V we discuss the topological objects of the theory, in particular the non-Abrikosov spinon vortex which carries the quantized spin flux and non-Abelian spin monopole dressed by Higgs and massive non-Abelian spinons.
 In Section VI we compare the theory with the Weinberg-Salam model in high energy physics.
 Finally, in Section VII we discuss the physical implications of the theory.